UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-This method takes collection id and confirms signer to be a collection sponsor.
+This method takes collection id and confirms the signer to be a collection sponsor.

-Collection **owner** should call [set collection sponsor](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/set-collection-sponsor) with **sponsor** address, otherwise an error will be thrown.
+The collection **owner** should call the [set collection sponsor](https://github.com/UniqueNetwork/unique-sdk/tree/master/packages/substrate-client/tokens/methods/set-collection-sponsor) with the **sponsor** address, otherwise, an error will be thrown.

-Only unconfirmed **sponsor** of the collection should call and sign this method.
+Only an unconfirmed **sponsor** of the collection should call and sign this method.

 Throws common errors on insufficient balance and so on.